Are you sick of keywords? Dynamic Search Ads could be for you.

 Negative keywords can pare down how much you’re shelling out.
 This will create more relevant ads for a more impressionable range of users.

 Note: Synonyms for your negative keywords may still show up in ads.
 So you have to pay attention to what Google is generating.
-Which brings us to our third and final thing you need for effective dynamic search ads…
+This brings us to our third and final thing you need for effective dynamic search ads…

 Like we said—you still have to pay attention when using dynamic search ads.
 You can’t fire and forget.
 It’s entirely possible that Google could generate ads that don’t perform the way you want (see above).